 2) Different Bible Passages:

 Two of the about 5 texts that (seems to) speak against gay acts are in the ritual law of the Old Testament, while none of the primary texts on female subordination are.
-The three New Testament texts are mostly about seriously sinful behavior and attitudes, and the issue is exactly what it is that those texts see as wrong. (more…)
+The three New Testament texts used for discussing gay relationships are mostly about seriously sinful behavior and attitudes, and the issue is exactly what it is that those texts see as wrong. (more…)